Social Cost of Carbon Explorer

 A Note on Discounting Methods

-Note that for projections that use the RFF-SPs socioeconomic parameter, we use "Ramsey discounting," meaning that the discount rate is linked to the rate of economic growth while also matching the chosen discount rate value (such as 2%) in the short-run.
+Note that for projections that use the RFF-SPs socioeconomic scenarios, we use “Ramsey discounting,” meaning that the discount rate is linked to the rate of economic growth while also matching the chosen discount rate value (such as 2%) in the short-run.
 In the case of the Shared Socioeconomic Pathways, or SSPs, we use constant discounting, meaning the discount rate is not linked to economic growth but is instead simply a fixed value equal to the chosen discount rate value.
 We discuss the reason for this approach in our “Advances in Long-Term Probabilistic Projections” paper.
 The Ramsey approach using the RFF-SPs is preferable, but nonetheless we show the SSPs with constant discounting for comparison purposes.

 A Word on the Certainty Equivalent